 We begin with a drawing.

-The subject is drawn (a tiger), then the child completes the picture using their own creative ideas and techniques (tall grass blowing in the wind)—they draw their world.
+The child draws a subject (tiger), then completes the picture using their own creative ideas and techniques (tall grass blowing in the wind)—they draw their world.
 See children's drawings.

 Learn about the world with each lesson.
 The lessons in our books, Draw Write Now, Books 1-8, are grouped into themes (unit studies) which introduce history, science, social studies and geography.
-The themes are broad and appear simple, but are actually quite full and can spark an interest and further study.
+The themes are broad and appear simple, but are actually quite full and can spark interest and further study.